jadebloom/goblin-api/project/tasks.md

 13. Add alerts and limits on expenses.

 ## Technical Debt & Others

 1. Integrate JaCoCo.
 2. Integrate a relational database instead of H2.
 3. Consider deploy.
-4. Update the documentation (README + Swagger).
+4. Update the documentation (README).
-1. Consider the frontend part.
+5. Consider the frontend part.
-1. Optimize the queries and the Lighthouse or something.
+6. Optimize the queries and the Lighthouse or something.
-2. Add formatting.
+7. Add formatting.